Our fitness expert demonstrates a simple routine to get started.

 Seated cross crunch

-Place your hands behind your head as you would when doing a sit up.
+Place your arms in the air, hands pointing skywards.
 Begin this exercise by pulling up your knee across your body to meet with the opposite elbow in a cruch style.
 They don’t have to touch but you should aim to get your elbow as close as you can to your opposite knee to help strengthen your core.

 Upper body twist for flexibility

-With your arms crossed over your torso, slowly rotate your upper body side to side, seeing how far you can turn your upper body to boost your flexibility.
+With your arms extended and elbows bent, slowly rotate your upper body side to side, seeing how far you can turn your upper body to boost your flexibility.
 This is great if you need a good stretch after a workout.

 How effective are chair exercises and do they work?

-According to Age UK, chair exercises have many benefits for people with mobility issues or those who struggle with more intense forms of exercise.
-Particularly, as we get older, we lose a lot of our bone density and our muscles weaken.
+As we get older, we can lose a lot of our bone density and our muscles weaken.
 Any form of gentle exercise such as chair exercises can help maintain our strength.
 An extra bonus is that these exercises can also help improve our posture and alignment of the spine.

-Finally, attending a chair exercise class can have a brilliant impact on our self-esteem and social life.
-They’re a great place to meet friends while keeping fit and healthy.
-There are different kinds of chair exercises you can have a go at including chair yoga, which is particularly great for flexibility.
+There are many different kinds of chair exercises you can have a go at including chair yoga, which is particularly great for flexibility.

 Chair exercises can be done at your office or desk or wherever you're seated, as you don't need a lot of space to carry out these exercises.